Looking for the best WordPress membership plugins?

 We recently published a full OptimizePress 3 review, covering the best features and usability of this landing page builder for WordPress.
 However, it’s worth another mention here as it does allow you to enhance the membership functionality of your WordPress site.

 OptimizePress comes with a number of templates specifically for dealing with membership sites and is a great tool for those looking to optimize the signup pages of their site.

 The page builder makes it very easy to set up and customize the landing pages for your membership offering, and the membership portal aspect of the plugin works with a range of membership plugins.
 If you want to customize the signup pages, login forms, and membership lesson and module listings then OptimizePress, used in conjunction with a supported membership plugin equals a powerful combination.

 💵 OptimizePress 3 starts at $199 for use on up to 20 websites for full features.
 There’s also a more limited $99 version for use on a single site.

 Pros: Comes with a very large selection of templates.
 The page builder is also very easy to use, giving you access to an unlimited amount of designs.
 Ideal for any type of landing or registration page, not just membership sites.

-Wishlist Member is a premium membership plugin that is renowned for being able to give you lots of control over how your content is restricted and made available, and to which members.
+Launched all the way back in 2008, WishList Member is a premium membership plugin that is known for giving you lots of control over how you can restrict content and make it available to members.
 This also means that there are lots of options to explore, which can sometimes be confusing for new users.
 However, lots of settings and expansive menu systems are often the price you pay for this level of control over your membership site and premium content.